kornelski/lodepng-rust/README.md

 * `bitdepth` has a getter/setter.
 * There is no C any more!

-## Origin of the Rust version
+## It's a ship of Theseus

-This codebase is derived from [C LodePNG](https://lodev.org/lodepng/) by Lode Vandevenne.
-It has been converted to Rust using [Citrus C to Rust converter](https://gitlab.com/citrus-rs/citrus) and manual refactorings.
+This codebase has been derived from [the C LodePNG](https://lodev.org/lodepng/) by Lode Vandevenne.
+It has been converted to Rust using [Citrus C to Rust converter](https://gitlab.com/citrus-rs/citrus), and then significanlty refactored to be more idiomatic Rust.
+As a result, it's now a different library, with some of the original API.